 Linda Compton, MS, BSN, RN

 Lori Haapala, BSN, RN, NCSN

 Sharon Bailey, MSN, BSN, RN

 Adopted: September 2019

 Revised: August 2021

 This position brief replaces the position statement titled Patient Protection and Affordable Care Act: The Role of the School Nurse.

 Suggested citation: National Association of School Nurses.
-(2019).
-Student access to healthcare (Position brief).
+(2021).
+Student access to healthcare - A right and not a privilege (Position brief).
 Silver Spring, MD: Author.

 “To optimize student health, safety and learning, it is the position of the National Association of School Nurses that a professional registered school nurse is present in every school all day, every day.”